jeanluct/jlt/README.md

 # jlt lib

 *jlt lib* is a C++ and Matlab library of various utility functions that I found useful over the years, and which are used in many of my other projects.

+### contributors

-It was written by me, [Jean-Luc Thiffeault][1].
+*jlt lib* was written and is maintained by [Jean-Luc Thiffeault][1].

 ### license